-NC State is providing resources to faculty in order to assist them in creating accessible multimedia, namely captions for videos.
+This grant is provided to NC State University faculty to assist them with creating accessible multimedia.
 Creating captions can be a significant investment of resources.
-This fund will allow faculty to more easily use modern course delivery mechanisms while ensuring all students can fully engage with the content.
+This fund allows faculty to use modern course delivery mechanisms while ensuring all students can fully engage with course content.

 - First, apply for the grant.